Menu

 Phase 1: System Preparation and Safety (45-60 minutes)

-1. Complete System Isolation
+1. Complete System Lockdown (No Shortcuts, No Exceptions)

-2. System Assessment and Planning
+2. System Assessment and Planning (The Foundation of Success)

 Phase 2: Compressor Removal (60-90 minutes)

-1. Refrigerant Line Disconnection
+1. Refrigerant Line Disconnection (Precision Surgical Work)

-2. Electrical Disconnection
+2. Electrical Disconnection (Documentation is Everything)

 Phase 3: System Cleaning and Preparation (90-120 minutes)

-1. System Flushing Procedures
+1. System Flushing Procedures (The Make-or-Break Step)

-System Flushing Protocol:
+My System Decontamination Protocol:

-3. Acid cleanup if contamination detected
+3. Acid neutralization treatment if contamination testing shows problems

-5. Vacuum testing to verify system integrity
+5. Deep vacuum testing verifies system integrity and cleanliness

 Phase 4: New Compressor Installation (120-180 minutes)

-1. Compressor Preparation
+1. Compressor Preparation (Getting Ready for Success)

-2. Installation Procedures
+2. Installation Procedures (Where Precision Meets Experience)

-3. Brazing and Connection Procedures
+3. Brazing and Connection Procedures (The Art of Permanent Connections)

-Professional Brazing Standards:
+My Professional Brazing Standards:

-4. Joint inspection and leak testing
+4. Every joint gets visual inspection and electronic leak testing

-5. System cleanliness maintenance throughout process
+5. Surgical cleanliness maintained throughout the entire process

 Phase 5: System Commissioning (90-120 minutes)

-1. Leak Testing and Evacuation
+1. Leak Testing and Evacuation (Proving the Work)

-2. Refrigerant Charging
+2. Refrigerant Charging (The Final Critical Step)

 Heat Exchanger Replacement Procedures